Pre-Recorded Forest Health Conference Available for 2021 Ark Pro Logger Training Credits

 As you know, COVID-19 has impacted our ability to offer in-person Ark Pro Logger training around the state.
-We have promoted since March several other opportunities, like virtual meetings, for participants to attend for training credits for 2020.
+We have promoted since March several other opportunities, like virtual meetings, for participants to attend for training credits for 2020 and now 2021.

 ONLINE TRAINING OPPORTUNITY

-We have another online opportunity that fulfills this requirement, with either credits offered for one of our foundational modules, Environmental Considerations, or for Logger Continuing Education (LCE) credits for this year.
+We have continued our online opportunity that fulfills this requirement, with either credits offered for one of our foundational modules, Environmental Considerations, or for Logger Continuing Education (LCE) credits for 2021.

 Please note the ad, above, which includes instructions on gaining access to this online training link.